nahasco/parallel-routes-test/README.md

 I have placed a `console.log` in each route, you will see that both are logged to the console.
 I also am facing this with my app where fetches in both routes are being called causing extra unecessary load on my API.

-These very basic bugs make the parallel routes feature feel like the feature should be in experimental state and far from production ready.
+These very basic bugs make the parallel routes feature feel like it should be in an experimental state and far from production ready.
 It's a really nice feature and I am hoping the Nextjs team polishes it out.